Search our Archives!

-Deborah R. Prinz's book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, was published in the fall of 2012 by Jewish Lights and is already in a second printing.
+Deborah R. Prinz's book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, was published in 2013 by Jewish Lights and is in a third printing.
 She was awarded a Starkoff Fellowship and a Director's Fellowship from the American Jewish Archives as well as a Gilder Lehrman Fellowship from the Rockefeller Library to pursue this research.
 This project stirs age-old passions for chocolate and religion using information gathered from travel in several countries, including Belgium, Egypt, England, France, Israel, Italy, Mexico, Spain, Switzerland and the United States.
 It spans several cultures, countries, centuries, and religions, exploring how faith traditions share consumption, ritual and business interests in chocolate.
-Rabbi Prinz lectures on this topic around the world in a number of settings, including historical societies, JCC’s, rabbinical associations, synagogue groups, and food conferences.
-She blogs at jews- onthechocolatetrail.org.
+Rabbi Prinz lectures on this topic around the world in a number of settings, including historical societies, JCC’s, rabbinical associations, synagogues, and food conferences.
+She blogs at onthechocolatetrail.org.

 By Rebecca Spence